Trickster picoCTF 2024 Solution

 Converting to hex is an intermediate step needed to manually prepend the PNG magic bytes to the PHP file content in the next step.
 Working in hex lets you precisely control the byte sequence at the start of the file without worrying about encoding issues from text editors or copy-paste tools that might alter binary data.

 CyberChef(the GCHQ Cyber Swiss Army Knife) is a browser-based tool for encoding, decoding, and transforming data.
-Its recipe-based pipeline lets you chain operations visually - you can "To Hex" the file, prepend the magic bytes as a hex string, then "From Hex" to download the final binary in a single workflow.
+Its recipe-based pipeline lets you chain operations visually: "To Hex" the file, prepend the magic bytes as a hex string, then "From Hex" to download the final binary in a single workflow.

 This hex-manipulation workflow is broadly applicable: the same technique is used to bypass upload filters in bug bounty hunting, construct custom file format exploits, and craft test cases for fuzzing parsers.